oemof/oemof-solph/doc/oemof_solph.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :py:class:`~oemof.solph.components.ExtractionTurbineCHP` inherits from the :ref:`oemof_solph_components_transformer_label` class.
-An instance of this class can represent a component with one input and two output flows and a flexible ratio between these flows, leading to the following constraints:
+Like the name indicates, the application example for the component is a flexible combined heat and power (chp) plant.
+Of course, an instance of this class can represent also another component with one input and two output flows and a flexible ratio between these flows, leading to the following constraints:

 .. include:: ../oemof/solph/components.py
   :start-after: _ETCHP-equations:
   :end-before: """

 These constraints are applied in addition those of a standard :class:`~oemof.solph.network.Transformer`.
+The constrains limits the amount of the possible operation points, like the following picture shows.
+For a certain flow of fuel, there is a line of operation points, whose slope is defined by :math:`\beta`.
+The second constrain limits the decrease of electrical power.

+.. 	image:: _files/ExtractionTurbine_range_of_operation.svg
+   :width: 70 %
+   :alt: variable_chp_plot.svg
+   :align: center

 For now :py:class:`~oemof.solph.components.ExtractionTurbineCHP` instances are restricted to one input and two output flows.
-One application example would be a flexible combined heat and power (chp) plant.
 The class allows the definition of a different efficiency for every time step but the corresponding series has to be predefined as a parameter for the optimisation.
 In contrast to the :class:`~oemof.solph.network.Transformer`, a main flow and a tapped flow is